nlukjanov/nlukjanov/README.md

 #### I am software engineer from London, UK.

 - 💰 Previously I was working in Finance
-- 🔭 I’m currently working on cool tech at [Nandos UK](https://www.nandos.co.uk/)
+- 🔭 I’m currently working on cool tech at [Wisdom Tree](https://www.wisdomtree.eu/)
 - 🌱 I’m currently learning JavaScript Ecosystem, GCP and Terraform
 - 👯 I’m looking to collaborate on full stack apps and tooling
 - 🤔 I’m looking for help with TDD, BDD and testing in general